skolakoda/teorija-razvoja-igara/21-kretanje/njutnovi-zakoni.md

 In kinetics, the most important equation that you must consider is Newton’s second law.
 Newton’s 2nd law will drive nearly all of our objects’ interactions.

-## Prvi Njutnov zakon
+## Prvi Njutnov zakon (Zakon inercije)

 * Svako telo ostaje u stanju relativnog mirovanja ili ravnomernog pravolinijskog kretanja sve dok ga dejstvo drugog tela ne prisili da to stanje promeni.
-(Neometano, ako se telo kreće, kretaće se, ako miruje, mirovaće).
-This specifies what happens when the net force is 0.
+(Neometano, ako se kreće, kretaće se, ako miruje, mirovaće).

+It is the natural tendency of objects to keep on doing what they're doing.

+This specifies scenario when the net force is 0.

 ## Drugi Njutnov zakon